-Table 2.
-Factors to consider in Minerals AssessmentsSite Information Likely requirements Proposal Site Area - red line and buildings footprint Description of proposed development Consideration of alternative location for the development outside the MSA Timetable for the development Mineral Reserve Type & extent of the mineral Depth of the deposit and variability across the site Depth of overburden and variability across the site Ratio of overburden to mineral resource Mineral quality (e.g. BSI) standard or equivalent with or without processing) Estimated gross mineral resource affected Mineral Extraction Constraints Site infrastructure/ utilities Site constraints / designations Proximity of other development Prior Extraction: Commercial Market and Practical Considerations Effect on deliverability and viability of proposed non- minerals development Interested operator/local market for the minerals Distance from the site to market destination Method of transport / route to be taken Does the market destination have permission to accept imported materials / is permission required?
-Mineral processing infrastructure requirements, on or off-site Space for storage of materials and effect on phasing or design Costs or savings Practicability and acceptability of extraction in terms of impacts on the environment or communities Site setting and constraints Accessibility and transport Land stability Hydrology - groundwater and flood risk Site restoration scheme in the event that the development does not proceed following prior-extraction
+Table 3.
+Factors to consider in Minerals Assessments

+Site Information Likely requirements

+Proposal Site Area - red line and buildings footprint

+Description of proposed development

+Consideration of alternative location for the

+development outside the MSA

+· Timetable for the development

+Mineral Reserve Type & extent of the mineral

+Depth of the deposit and variability across the site

+Depth of overburden and variability across the site

+Ratio of overburden to mineral resource

+Mineral quality (e.g. BSI) standard or equivalent with or without processing)

+Estimated gross mineral resource affected

+Mineral Extraction Site infrastructure/ utilities

+Constraints Site constraints / designations

+Proximity of other development

+Prior Extraction: Commercial Market Effect on deliverability and viability of proposed nonand Practical minerals development Considerations Interested operator/local market for the minerals Distance from the site to market destination Method of transport / route to be taken Does the market destination have permission to accept imported materials / is permission required?
+Mineral processing infrastructure requirements, on or off-site Space for storage of materials and effect on phasing or design Costs or savings Practicability and Site setting and constraints acceptability of Accessibility and transport extraction in terms Land stability of impacts on the Hydrology - groundwater and flood risk environment or Site restoration scheme in the event that the communities development does not proceed following prior-extraction